-The Fair Housing Act is a federal law that requires landlords to treat their tenants fairly and equally based on certain protected classes.
-It was passed in Congress in 1968 after a widespread push for fair housing by the civil movement groups at the time.
+The federal Fair Housing Act is a federal law that requires landlords to treat their tenants fairly and give each tenant equal opportunity for housing without discrimination towards certain protected classes.
+It was passed in Congress in 1968 after a widespread push for fair housing by the civil movement groups at the time to prevent discrimination.

 What Are the Protected Characteristics in Georgia?

 Georgia doesn’t add any additional protections for groups under their Fair Housing Act.
-Therefore, the protected classes in Georgia are race, color, religion, sex, nationality, disability, and familial status.
+Therefore, the protected classes in Georgia are race, color, religion, sex, national origin, disability, and familial status.

-That said, there may be some protections for non-statutorily protected individuals on a case-by-case basis under the state’s Department of Community Affairs.
+That said, there may be some housing protections from discrimination for non-statutorily protected individuals on a case-by-case basis under the state’s Department of Community Affairs.

 Who is Prohibited from Engaging in Housing Discrimination?